hikeventures/hikeventures.github.io/_posts/2015-06-11-best-backpack-for-packrafting.markdown

 ---

 ## [HMG Windrider 4400](https://www.hyperlitemountaingear.com/4400-windrider.html)
 The HMG Windrider is similar as the HMG Porter 4400 but comes already with three mesh pockets which I find quite useful if you want to quickly store some gear.
+This is probably the best lightweight packrafting backpack you can buy at the moment.

 **Weight:** 992 grams
 **Volume:** 70l